 Managers, professionals, technicians and associate professionals, crafts and related trades workers as well as plant and machine operators and assemblers were most commonly only furloughed for less than 2 weeks.

 Clerical support workers, service and sales professionals, and other workers were often furloughed 2-6 months.

-Butchers, fishmongers and related food preparers had the most furlough days.
-They had an average 113 furlough days.
+Butchers, fishmongers, and related food preparers had the most furlough days.
+They had an average of 113 furlough days.